Diamond Sunrise

 Section 2: The Outer School

 The Outer School is the educational foundation of Diamond Sunrise.
 Its purpose is to train seekers in foundational skills, form their ethical character, and prepare them for deeper work.
-The Outer School contains two titles: Aspirant and Wanderer.
+The Outer School contains two titles: Aspirant and Postulant.

 The Aspirant (Stages I through IV)